 Those who seduce God’s children are subject to judgment.
 It is one thing to sin against oneself but it is another to sin against a fellow believer.
 Jesus’ emphasis was to take maximum measures to maintain humility.

-The greatest people in the kingdom are those with humility, the inverse of 20th-century thinking.
+The greatest people in the kingdom are those with humility, the inverse of twenty first century thinking.

 Most of us think about our reward in heaven rather than the awe of meeting the Lord there.
 We are absorbed with our little issues rather than with the greatness of the Lord.